binipringle/right-to-be-forgotten/_texts/2-europe.md

 ## **European Union Data Protection Directive**

-In 1995, the European Union (EU) enacted the Data Protection Directive, which regulated the processing of personal data within the European Union (EU).[^6] The Data Protection Directive broadly defined personal data as "any information relating to an identified or identifiable natural person."
-In the EU "personal data" includes a person's criminal record.
-The directive's premise was that personal data should not be processed at all unless it was processed for a legitimate purpose.
-The responsibility for compliance rested on the data controller.
-The Data Protection Directive, however, was written before the expansion of the internet, and by the turn of the 21st century it was clear that new legislation was needed.
-Before it was fully drafted, a ruling in a lawsuit brought before the Spanish Supreme Court created case law that established the right to have a data controller erase personal information under certain circumstances, and influenced how the right to be forgotten was codified in the new European law.

-In 1995, the European Union (EU) enacted the Data Protection Directive, officially Directive 95/46/EC (“Directive”), which regulated the processing of personal data within the European Union (EU) and the free movement of such data.6 The Directive broadly defined personal data as “any information relating to an identified or identifiable natural person.”
+In 1995, the European Union (EU) enacted the Data Protection Directive (Directive), which regulated the processing of personal data within the European Union (EU) and the free movement of such data.[^6] The Directive, which is no longer law because it was replaced by the GDPR, broadly defined personal data as “any information relating to an identified or identifiable natural person.”
 In addition to a person’s address, credit card number, bank statements, and other personal information, in the EU “personal data” includes a person’s criminal record.
 The Directive defined “processing” as “any operation or set of operations […] performed upon personal data.”
 The Directive’s premise was that personal data should not be processed at all unless it was processed for a legitimate purpose.
 The responsibility for compliance rested on the data controller.
-The Directive, however, was written before the expansion of the internet, and by the turn of the 21st century it had become clear that new legislation was needed.
-Before this legislation had been fully drafted, a ruling in a lawsuit brought before the Spanish Supreme Court created case law that established the right to have a data controller erase personal information under certain circumstances, and influenced how the right to be forgotten was codified in the new European law.
+The Directive, however, was written before the expansion of the internet, and by the turn of the 21st century it was clear that new legislation was needed.
+Before it was fully drafted, a ruling in a lawsuit brought before the Spanish Supreme Court created case law that established the right to have a data controller erase personal information under certain circumstances, and influenced how the right to be forgotten came to be codified in European law.

 [^6]:Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data.
 No longer in force, Date of end of validity: 24/05/2018; Repealed by 32016R0679.
 Latest consolidated version: 20/11/2003. [eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:31995L0046](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:31995L0046).
 Accessed 14 May 2023.